loizuf/ALAS-DeCa/README.md

 -   PuLP uses a default solver (CBC) that should work out of the box.\
     Advanced configurations may require installing additional solvers.

+-   The data available in this repository is largely synthetic and only sed as an example.
+This implementation is still a prototype and lacks proper normalization of loaded data, therefore arbitrary data imported into the tool might not be visualied properly.

 ## Project Structure

     .